Lending criteria FAQs

 Genuine Bargain Price is where the property is knowingly being purchased by your client below the market value.
 This is accepted where your client is buying from:

 - Their landlord, where a private tenancy exists

 These applications can be submitted via NFI Online.
 The property ownership type ‘Genuine Bargain Price’ should be selected.

 Restricted Resale Price is where a property is sold at a percentage below its open market value.
 There may be other restrictions applicable to the property, it is recommended that your client’s solicitor checks that it meets our requirements before submitting an application.

 Once your client’s solicitor is satisfied that the restrictions on the property meets our requirements, these applications can be submitted via NFI Online.
 The property ownership type ‘Restricted Resale Price’ should be selected.

 When your client wishes to use a non-panel solicitor, this solicitor can be instructed to act for your client only, Nationwide will nominate a separate panel firm to act for them.
 All legal costs charged by both firms must be met by your client.

 Your client needs to call the Mortgage Servicing team on 0800 30 20 11, to request a permission to let form.
 After six months, a 1% loading will be added to their existing interest rate.
 Where Consent to Let has been approved, the client won't be able to take any additional borrowing on that property, nor are they able to take a new product while on the SVR, change the payment method or extend the term.

-We hope we’ve covered most of the common questions, but if you’re still unsure about something, you can speak to Dedicated Broker Support through Broker Chat.
+We hope we’ve covered most of the common questions, but if you’re still unsure about something, you can contact one of our experienced advisers on Broker Chat.